bhodorog/pytest-vts/README.md

   15. Currently having 2 tests with the same name in different classes will reuse the same cassette(use the full identifier for a test?)
+  16. Command line to reply a cassette using curl/requests?

 [betamax]: https://betamax.readthedocs.org/